419vive/Customer-Segmentation/README.md

 If you need assistance or have any questions about the Retail Customer Segmentation Project, please feel free to reach out to me through the following channels:

 GitHub Issues: Report any issues or bugs you encounter.
-[Email]: Contact me at 419vive@gmail.com for project-related inquiries.
+Email: Contact me at 419vive@gmail.com for project-related inquiries.
 I am here to help you make the most of this project and answer any queries you may have.